We’re improving road safety and traffic flow in Bacchus Marsh with two major upgrades

 The project will build a second Murray River crossing, connecting the Murray Valley Highway and Warren Street at Echuca, with the Cobb Highway at Perricoota Road in Moama.

-The first stage of the project to upgrade the Murray Valley Highway and Warren Street intersection was completed in mid-2018.
+- Stage 1: Upgrade of the Murray Valley Highway and Warren Street intersection - completed in mid 2018.

-- Stage 3: New road bridge over the Campaspe and Murray rivers
+- Stage 3: Construction of new bridges over the Campaspe and Murray rivers - major works commenced in March 2020.

-- Stage 4: Upgrades to the Cobb Highway, Meninya Street and Perricoota Road intersections.
+- Stage 4: Intersection upgrades to the Cobb Highway, Meninya Street and Perricoota Road intersection - works on this stage began in March 2020.
+This stage is being delivered by Transport for NSW.

 The Echuca-Moama Bridge Project is jointly funded by the Australian, Victorian and New South Wales governments.